dawnn-team/dawnn_server/README.md

 ![android build](https://github.com/dawnn-team/dawn_server/actions/workflows/maven.yml/badge.svg)
 # About
- This is the back-end code of the Dawn project.
+ This is the back-end code of the Dawnn project.
 Using Spring, Firebase and MongoDB, this is able to recieve, store, and send images to clients (along with alerts) based on their reported geolocation.

 # Background
  This project is inspired by the events in Belarus following the August 2020 election.
 It strives to support the democratic resistance movement by providing an easy-to-use application that can help peaceful protesters stay aware of potential threats.

-This repository is for the server, and the client is available at https://github.com/dawnn-team/dawn_client.
+This repository is for the server, and the client is available at https://github.com/dawnn-team/dawnn_client.
 All components of this project are open source, and contributions are encouraged.
-More information can be found at dawnn.org (coming soon).
+More information can be found at https://dawnn.org